Myzhar/kangaroo-x2-ros2/kangaroo_x2_lib/README.md

 **Turn units: `T = R*L*pi*B/F`** -> number of encoder lines counted to turn of 360°
 * C++ code: `turn.units(360, T);`

+The function `calculateDiffDriveUnits` in `tools.hpp` automatically applies these formulas to setup the controller.